The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

 For any module $M$, denote by $\Omega(M)$ the syzygy module of $M$.
 Then we have

-Following \cite{Sen19,Sen21}, the base set
+Following \cite{Sen19,Sen21,Rin21}, the base set

 form a semibrick in the category $\mod A$ of all finite dimensional $A$-modules.
 The filtration category $\scF$ of $\scB$ is an exact Abelian subcategory of $\mod A$.
-The category $\scF$ contains the projective cover $\scP$ of all base modules and the second syzygy of all finite dimensional $A$-modules.
+The category $\scF$ contains the projective cover of every base module and the second syzygy of every finite dimensional $A$-module.